mstojens/draft-jens-7050-secure-channel/draft-jens-7050-secure-channel.md

    To mitigate against attacks, the node SHOULD communicate with a trusted DNS64 server over a secure channel.
-NAT64 operators SHOULD provide facilities for validating discovery of Pref64::/n via a secure channel, including support for one or more TLS-based encrypted DNS protocols and the use of DNR {{!RFC9463}} to advertise the configuration nodes need to connect to and perform TLS server authentication for the DNS64 resolver.
+NAT64 operators SHOULD provide facilities for validating discovery of Pref64::/n via a secure channel, including support for one or more Name-Validating Encrypted DNS Protocols and the use of DNR {{!RFC9463}} to advertise the configuration nodes need to connect to and perform server authentication for the DNS64 resolver.

+   The node MUST use the name-validating functionality of the Name-Validating Encrypted DNS Protocol in use and fail to trust servers whose connections cannot pass this name validation.
+For example, for encrypted DNS protocols that use the TLS handshake, this means verifying the domain name of the DNS64 server is present in the server's certificate and that the certificate is signed by a trust anchor the node trusts.

 ===